getlago/lago-docs/docs/guide/07_coupons.md

 ## Apply coupons
 Here is what you should know about coupons:
-1. You can only apply a coupon to a customer if this customer has an active [subscription](../guide/plans/subscription);
-2. The currency of the coupon must match the currency of the subscription; and
+- If the currency of the customer is already defined, the currency of the coupon must be the same; and
-3. A customer can only benefit from one coupon at a time.
+- A customer can only benefit from one coupon at a time.

 To apply a coupon to a customer:
 1. Select a customer from the list;